-Three years later, these headlines continue today.
-Decades of habitat destruction and human encroachment have left BC’s mountain caribou on the edge of survival.
-Instead of protecting critical food and habitat for caribou, such as the lichen rich interior forests, the BC government has now placed the blame on wolves.
+Five years later, these headlines continue today.
+Decades of habitat destruction and human encroachment have left B.C.’s mountain caribou on the edge of survival.
+Instead of protecting critical food and habitat for caribou, such as the lichen rich interior forests, the B.C. government has placed the blame on wolves.
 Wolves are now being targeted for aerial killing and expanded legalized hunting and trapping of wolves.
 These highly social and intelligent animals, icons of our natural heritage, should not be killed because of government negligence.
 Killing all the wolves in B.C. won’t bring the caribou back in the absence of habitat protection.

 ***(PLEASE NOTE you are NOT donating to Pacific Wild when asked after you have signed the petition - you are donating to change.org)

 Learn more and support the campaign to end the wolf kill and educate the public about this issue.
 Go to: www.pacificwild.org to learn more and take action

 Connect with us on Facebook, Instagram and Twitter

 Contact Pacific Wild: email@example.com

 *Immediately after joining, go to your Profile link top right, select Notifications and turn all notifications off except for host.